 Developed by Daniel B. LeGoff, LEGO-Based Therapy is a social development program which provides effective social development intervention to children with Autism Spectrum Disorder and other conditions effecting social skills.
 It is evidence based, meaning it has been studied and recreated successfully by other professionals.

-Due to The Playful Place Therapists being registered health professionals, and having extensive group theory experience and training, other techniques that relate to supporting people with Autism are applied within the group such as predictable routines, visual supports, sensory modulation, and a low arousal environment.
-This adds to the depth of the therapy provided for your family, and the proven success and outcomes for the group who participate in LEGO therapy at The Playful Place.
+Due to The Playful Place Therapists being registered health professionals, and having extensive group theory experience and training, other techniques that relate to supporting people are applied within the group such as predictable routines, visual supports, sensory modulation, and a low arousal environment.
+This adds to the depth of the therapy provided for your family, and the success and outcomes for the group who participate in LEGO therapy at The Playful Place.

 1 in 10 babies in New Zealand are born premature.
 This ranges from 24 weeks gestation to 36 weeks gestation.
 Research shows that a large factor in premature babies positive health and wellbeing outcomes is dependent on the environment in which they return home to.
 This is great news for families as it means you can play an active role in supporting your babies development in those very important first 1000 days.